Alzheimer's drug that can slow disease gets backing from FDA advisers

 Despite those questions, many panelists thought the possibility of stopping doses held promise.

 “It’s a huge cost savings for the society, we’re talking about expensive treatment, expensive surveillance,” said Dr. Tanya Simuni of Northwestern University.
-She and others experts said patients would need to be tracked and tested to see how they fare and if they need to resume treatment.
+She and other experts said patients would need to be tracked and tested to see how they fare and whether they need to resume treatment.

 Three deaths in the donanemab study were linked to the drug, according to the FDA, all involving brain swelling or bleeding.
 One of the deaths was caused by a stroke, a life-threatening complication that occurs more frequently among Alzheimer's patients.